 Here at Tonbridge Angels IBC we are pleased to say that we have both the facilities and experience to support all bowlers who need some form of assistance to participate in our great sport.
 So, if you or your family or friends have an illness, disability or are recovering from a condition such that you feel you may need some assistance to bowl you can be sure of receiving a warm welcome at our club.

 Our dedicated "Assisted Bowling" sessions

 Whilst we have a number of disabled bowlers participating with and against non-disabled bowlers, we are also particularly proud of our specific "Assisted Bowling" sessions.

-These run every Friday from 09.30 to 12.00 and began when the centre first opened in 1981.
+These run every Friday from 09.30 to 12.00 and began when the centre first opened in 1981 (temporarily suspended due to Covid-19).
 We have bowlers who use wheelchairs, those who are partially sighted and others with physical limitations, all of whom are assisted by a group of experienced volunteers.

 If you are interested in seeing more of the Club or having a go do feel free to just turn up to one of these sessions on a Friday morning.
 Or, if you prefer, you can phone, email or message the Club using the contact form to the right.